 The Çesme Peninsula forms the Gulf of Izmir in the Aegean region of Turkey’s coast and is situated just west of the city of Izmir.
 On the very tip of this peninsula, surrounded by the waters of the Aegean Sea, is the little town of Çesme.
 This town got its name from the many water sources and springs in the area—’çesme’ being the Turkish word for ‘fountain’ or ‘spring’.

 Ilica, as well as being at the center of several touristic sites, is also known as one of Turkey’s most beautiful coastal areas, with lovely beaches stretching around clear blue seas.
-Swimming in the unspoiled bays is an absolutely peaceful experience.
-Another characteristic sight in this area are the fields, dotted with fig and gum trees, where aniseed, sesame and artichokes are cultivated.
+Swimming in the unspoiled bays is a peaceful experience.
+Another characteristic sight in this area in the fields, dotted with fig and gum trees, where aniseed, sesame, and artichokes are cultivated.

-The very popular thermal resorts of Sifne Pasa Limani, Buyuk Liman and Alaçati are located around Ilica, and so is the Bay of Boyalik.
-The best thermal baths in Ilica are those in Sifne Bay.
+The very popular thermal resorts of Sifne Pasa Limani, Buyuk Liman, and Alaçati are located around Ilica, and so is the Bay of Boyalik.
+The best thermal baths in Ilica are those in Signe Bay.
 They were described as the ‘sea springs’ by the Greek geographer Pausanius, who also praised their therapeutic effects as superior to any other spa in Ionia.
-They are famous for relieving the symptoms of rheumatism arthritis, partial paralysis and digestive complaints.
+They are famous for relieving the symptoms of rheumatism arthritis, partial paralysis, and digestive complaints.

 To the northeast of Çesme is Lidin—another attractive destination not to be missed.
 Founded after the Trojan War, it was an important port of Erythrai—its acropolis offers a very good view of the bay and the surrounding islands.